speced/bikeshed/docs/install.md

 OS X steps
 ----------

+Note: If you're on a relatively modern Mac you should be able to proceed directly to [Common steps](#common-steps).

 These instructions assume that you have [Mac Ports](https://www.macports.org/) installed.
 If you successfully install Bikeshed using some other method, please contribute to this documentation.

 First, get the right packages installed onto your system: